Ring of Kerry, Ireland: Best Things to Do – Top Picks

 Unwind at Spectacular Lookouts and Natural Vistas

 One of the most iconic stops along this scenic drive is Ladies View, a spot that captures the essence of the region’s natural beauty.
-Named after Queen Victoria’s ladies-in-waiting, this lookout offers sweeping panoramas of the Upper, Middle, and Lough Leane lakes, framed by rugged mountains12.
+Named after Queen Victoria’s ladies-in-waiting, this lookout offers sweeping panoramas of the Upper, Middle, and Lough Leane lakes, framed by rugged mountains.
 It’s no wonder this is one of the most photographed locations on the route.

 Ladies View panorama